jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 **Duties and Responsibilities:**

 - Develop new features for the app
-- Develop the Home view for the app by design
 - Working with our team members to build a stable app
 - Review another iOS developer's Pull Request

 **Achievements**

+- Developed the more than 50% views of the app
-- Improve code quality
+- Improve code quality of the project
 - Build the UI by design accurately
 - Make API calls more efficient